 Both correction factor and factor of safety verification approaches have been presented with selection a user option.
 Wilson and Stern (2002) have shown that the factor of safety approach is over conservative when solutions are close to the asymptotic range and under conservative when solutions are far from the asymptotic range.
 Nonetheless some users may prefer factors of safety over correction factors.
 An alternative is to select the more conservative uncertainty from the correction factor and factor of safety approaches.
-For the uncorrected simulation approach the more conservative uncertainty from Eqs.
-(19) and (21) is given by
+For the uncorrected simulation approach the more conservative uncertainty is given as the maximum of Eqs.
+(21) and (23).

-For the corrected simulation approach, the more conservative uncertainty from Eq.
-(20)and (22) is given by
+For the corrected simulation approach, the more conservative uncertainty is given as the maximum of Eqs.
+(22) and (24).